Ho Chi Minh City Metro is Vietnam’s first rapid transit network that will serve the business and financial hub, Ho Chi Minh City.

-The latter is a particular problem due to the high use of motor scooters/bikes – there is an estimated four million around the city – and with increasing road use in general, the accident and casualty rate has further encouraged the case for rail.
+The latter is a particular problem due to the high use of motor scooters/bikes, an estimated four million around the city, and with increasing road use in general, the accident and casualty rate has further encouraged the case for rail.

 Ten years into the formation of the current state, Vietnam loosened domestic economic controls and began supporting foreign investment in the country.
-Attracting interest from several countries, this process has helped to create a substantial project for Vietnam’s first rail-based rapid transit system.
-At an estimated $1.1bn cost, the government has approved the scheme for the first line.
+Attracting interest from several countries, this process helped to create a substantial project for Vietnam’s first rail-based rapid transit system.

-The metro project will have six lines.
-Line 1 of the project is 19.7km long and consists of a 2.6km-long underground section and a 17.1km elevated section.
+Line 1 of the project is 19.7km long and consists of a 2.5km-long underground section and a 17.2km elevated section.
 Line 1 will connect Ben Thanh Market in the central area to the amusement park at Suoi Tien in District 9.
 The line goes underground from Station 1 at Quach Thi Trang Roundabout area in Ben Thanh Market.
 It consists of two horizontally aligned two tunnels.
 After Station 3 at Ba Son the line shifts from underground to elevated.
 The underground section has a total of three underground stations.
 Line 1 also consists of a crossing at Saigon River.

-Line 2 of the project will be 10.18km long and will run between Ben Thanh Market and Tham Luong.
-Line 2 will contain 11 stations.
-Line 3 will be 10.4km long and will run between Ben Thanh Market and Bin Tan District.
+Line 2 of the project will be 48km long and will be divided into three phases.
+The 11.3km phase 1 will run between Ben Thanh Market and Tham Luong and will contain 11 stations.

 Ho Chi Minh City occupies a low-lying site 60km (37 miles) from the South China Sea coast, and difficult ground conditions are envisaged.
 Restrictions may need to be placed on building in the areas expected to be needed for the metro project.
 The start of construction was announced in February 2008, with work beginning on a $28m system depot in Long Binh Ward, District 9.